-The gold combinations can be used in the treatment of different diseases like juvenile arthritis, palindromic rheumatism, and rheumatic diseases [84].
-Apparently gold nanoparticles have no antibacterial activity, Vidya et al. [85] synthesized and then functionalized in a process in which antibiotics of third generation are used and also of second generation.
+The gold combinations can be used in the treatment of different diseases like juvenile arthritis, palindromic rheumatism, rheumatic diseases [84].
+Apparently gold nanoparticles have no antibacterial activity, Vidya et al .[85] synthesized and than functionalized in a process in which antibiotics of third generation are used and also of second generation.

-Nanoparticles as Antimicrobial Agents:
+Nanoparticles As Antimicrobial Agents: